GFC-Eco/gfc-doucuments/GFC Intro - Start.md

 This is the key issue that GFC focuses on, and where the value of GFC lies.

 We have always considered the emergence of Bitcoin to be an irreversible and groundbreaking convergence of innovative technologies.
-Satoshi has implemented the "trust mechanism without trust" through ingenious design.
+Satoshi has implemented the 'trust mechanism without trust' through ingenious design.

 Imagine how many BTC holders around the world are familiar with each other and know each other?
 How many people bought BTC because they were introduced by their friends?